mbest1813/documentation/v2/clickstream/common.md

 # Common Fields of API Calls

 Every [API call](../calls.html) has a common structure.
 While some specific calls pass extra information, they will all pass the information detailed in this document.
-Note that, while Astronomer will send all of these fields, not every destination will accept every field listed below.
+Note that, while MetaRouter will send all of these fields, not every destination will accept every field listed below.

 ## General Structure